• Skip to primary navigation

 ingredients for ube champorado recipe

-In a large saucepan over medium heat, add water, rice, and bring the mixture to a boil, occasionally stir with a wooden spatula.
+In a large saucepan or pot over medium heat, add water, rice, and bring the mixture to a boil, occasionally stir with a wooden spatula.
 Then, continue stirring until the rice grains are fully cooked and the desired consistency is achieved, about 10 minutes:

 cooked glutinous rice in a large saucepan